-Bruce Lubotsky Levin, Dr PH
+Bruce Lubotsky Levin, DrPH, MPH

-He also serves as Head of the Graduate Studies in Behavioral Health Program (Behavioral Health Concentration), a collaborative graduate degree and research program in the Department of Community & Family Health (USF College of Public Health) and in the Department of Child & Family Studies (USF College of Behavioral & Community Sciences).
+Dr. Levin also serves as Lead Faculty of the Behavioral Health Concentration (BHC) in the USF College of Public Health.
+BHC is a collaborative graduate degree, teaching, and research program between the Department of Child & Family Studies and Department of Mental Health Law & Policy at the USF College of Behavioral & Community Sciences and the USF College of Public Health.
 He also serves as an Adjunct Associate Professor of Health Services Research at The University of Texas School of Public Health at Houston.